 Advisory Circulars (ACs) are issued by the Director-General of Civil Aviation (DGCA) from time to time to provide practical guidance or certainty in respect of the statutory requirements for aviation safety.
 ACs contain information about standards, practices and procedures acceptable to CAAS.
 An AC may be used, in accordance with section 3C of the Air Navigation Act (Cap.
 6) (ANA), to demonstrate compliance with a statutory requirement.
 The revision number of the AC is indicated in parenthesis in the suffix of the AC number.

 PURPOSE

-This AC provides guidance to demonstrate compliance with, and information related to, operating limitations requirements in accordance with ANR-121.
+This AC provides guidance to demonstrate compliance with, and information related to, the requirements relating to operating limitations for operations in accordance with ANR-135.

 APPLICABILITY